 Kirk is a native South Carolinian and was born in Greenville.
 Kirk graduated from Wade Hampton High School and attended Furman University where he majored in History.
 Kirk worked full time to pay his way through Furman and was a member and officer of the Kappa Alpha Order fraternity, played intramural sports and was named to the Dean’s List.
 After graduating from Furman, Kirk attended Mercer University School of Law and returned to Greenville to practice law after graduation.

-Outside of the office, Kirk enjoys riding his motorcycle, restoring antique sports cars, extreme off-road driving, camping, hiking, snow skiing, weight lifting and spending as much time as possible with his daughters, Ava and Olivia.
+Outside of the office, Kirk enjoys riding his motorcycles, restoring antique sports and muscle cars, extreme off-road driving, college football, hockey, camping, hiking, snow skiing, fishing, boating and spending as much time as possible with his daughters, Ava and Olivia.

 Kirk serves his community as a volunteer firefighter/engineer and emergency medical responder with the Duncan Chapel Fire Department and will be joining the local departments as a volunteer firefighter in the Boothbay and Edgecomb region.

 Brandon L. Casey, J.D.

 LICENSED IN: SC, NC, TN

 Brandon grew up in Spruce Pine, a small town in the mountains of western North Carolina.
 He attended East Tennessee State University for his bachelor’s degree while working full-time as a correctional officer.
 He then went on to attend Elon University School of Law where he graduated and received his Juris Doctorate degree in 2018.

 Since graduating law school and passing the bar, Brandon has focused his career on helping those who can’t help themselves.
 He comes from a background representing personal injury matters.
 Brandon spent some time as an Assistant District Attorney in Johnson City, TN, where he represented the state of Tennessee in numerous types of criminal charges such as, but not limited to domestic violence, DUI, traffic offenses.